Zviad Gamsakhurdia: Domestic policy

 Though state authorities continued to operate under the 1976 Soviet Georgian Constitution, several changes were adopted following independence to create a presidential republic.
 Gamsakhurdia made efforts to root out the influence of mafia from the Soviet-era institutions like KGB, military and police.
 His one of the first conflicts with Mikhail Gorbachev occurred over designating a candidate who would become the head of Georgian KGB.
+(Note: "Under Gamsakhurdia, efforts to root out "mafia" influence were part of the motivation behind efforts to dismantle communist and Soviet-era institutions, particularly in the KGB, military, and police.
+Among Gamsakhurdia' s first conflicts with Gorbachev was a dispute over designating a candidate to take over the Georgian KGB.
+Gamsakhurdia also attempted to create a new military structure in Georgia that would be independent of Soviet control.
+The Soviet military draft was effectively ended on Georgian territory in 1990-91 (only 10 percent of eligible draftees responded to the fall call-up in Georgia, the lowest percentage of all the republics) and Gamsakhurdia introduced a "national guard" to be composed of men of draft age.")
 Gamsakhurdia also took steps to create a new military structure independent from the Soviet control.
 In December 1990, the Georgia's Supreme Council adopted the law which ended Soviet military draft in Georgia.
 As a result, only 10 percent of eligible draftees responded to call-up, the lowest percentage among all Soviet republics.
 Instead, in January 1991 the Georgia's Supreme Council approved the legislation which created the National Guard of Georgia.
 The first military parade was held on Independence Day in 1991, with 10,000 soldiers of the National Guard taking their oath of service in front of President Zviad Gamsakhurdia at Boris Paichadze Stadium.
-Soviet President Mikhail Gorbachev, through the chairman of the Supreme Soviet of the USSR, Anatoly Lukyanov, instructed Gamsakhurdia to ban the creation of the Guard.
+Soviet president Mikhail Gorbachev, through the chairman of the Supreme Soviet of the USSR, Anatoly Lukyanov, instructed Gamsakhurdia to ban the creation of the Guard.
 The official newspaper of the Soviet Army, Krasnaya Zvezda, published an article mocking the National Guard entitled "Mr. Prefects and Mr. Guardsmen".

 Georgia held a referendum on restoring its pre-Soviet independence on 31 March 1991 in which 98.9% of those who voted declared in its favour.
 The Georgian parliament passed a declaration of independence on 9 April 1991, in effect restoring the 1918–1921 Georgian sovereign state.
 However, it was not recognized by the Soviet Union and although a number of foreign powers granted early recognition, universal recognition did not come until the following year.
 Romania became the first country to recognize the Georgian independence, on 26 August 1991.